RasaHQ/rasa/docs/user-guide/validate-files.rst

-:desc: Check the architecture to understand how Rasa Core uses machine
-       learning, context and state of the conversation to predict the next action of the AI Assistant.
+:desc: Check the domain, stories and intent files for possible errors.

 .. _validate-files: